browserless/examples/README.md

    node examples/take-a-screenshot/frameworks/puppeteer/screenshot.mjs
    ```

-Each example is self-contained — no shared dependencies to install.
+Each example is self-contained.
+No shared dependencies to install.

 ## Use cases